 Find Research Faculty

 Enter the last name, specialty or keyword for your search below.

 Director: Susan Spear Bassett, Ph.D.

 The Division of Psychiatric Neuroimaging (PNI) is highly active in neuropsychiatric research using imaging methods such as MRI, fMRI, PET and DTI.
-PNI members have published hundreds of papers on a variety of brain disorders which include but are not limited to schizophrenia, Alzheimer's disease, Parkinson's disease, Huntington's disease, Down's syndrome, bipolar disorder, and autism.
+PNI members have published hundreds of papers on a variety of brain disorders which include but are not limited to schizophrenia, Alzheimer's disease, Parkinson's disease, Huntington's disease, bipolar disorder, and eating disorders.
 The Division has been awarded over 30 peer-reviewed grants by the National Institutes of Health and other funding organizations.